danielmkarlsson/SuperClean/README.md

 # SuperClean
 A SuperCollider implementation of the SuperClean sampler for use _inside_ of SuperCollider itself.
+Not only can you play back all of your samples smoothly in an environment that can grow with you.
+SuperClean now also contains an FM synth whose four justly tuned operators deliver unparalleled clenaliness, even at extreme modulation indexes.
+SuperClean even includes a remarkably efficient additive synth.
+It is in short a one-stop-shopping-experience for folks who want an MPC, a bunch of effects and a couple of synths for at the low, low asking price of free.

 ## Installation